 1. Apply third party risk management process, policy, and procedures consistently

-Critical to any successful TPRM program is ensuring that all business functions – particularly marketing, finance, legal, and procurement – agree upon and consistently apply third-party risk management processes, policies, and procedures when onboarding new vendors.
+Critical to creating any successful third party risk management program is ensuring that all business functions – particularly marketing, finance, legal, and procurement – agree upon and consistently apply third party risk management processes, policies, and procedures when onboarding new vendors.

 To establish these procedures, security managers should work with the business to determine acceptable risk threshold policies and pre-screen vendors accordingly.
 If a third-party doesn’t meet these security guidelines, they can then be eliminated from the procurement process – allowing security teams to focus already stretched resources on evaluating vendors that have more desirable security postures.